Our First (half)Year

 Yes!
 We welcome new families and learners!

-We’ll have five times during the year where new families can come in for a week long trial.
-During the trial the new learner will have a buddy who will help him or her with the schedule and be there for any small questions through the day (like if they forgot where the bathroom is).
-Our goal will be to see if new learners are ready to contribute to our learning environment, or if they need more time to be team players.
+We’ll have two times during our first half year where new families can come in for a week long trial.
+During the trial, the new learner will have a buddy who will help him or her with the schedule and be there for any small questions through the day (like if they forgot where the bathroom is).
+Our goal will be to see if new learners are ready to contribute to our learning environment, or if they need more time to become team players.
 If it seems like a good fit, then we’ll accept them and keep growing!